libocca/occa/docs/guide/user-guide/getting-started.md

 # Getting Started

-The OCCA source code can be found in |Github Link| under an MIT License
+The OCCA source code can be found in [Github](https://github.com/libocca/occa) under an MIT License

 Below are the list of dependencies